alinoroz/Buffalo-bot/README.md

 * * *

 ## Commands
-BlackPlus has several commands that are only usable at certain ranks.
+Buffalo has several commands that are only usable at certain ranks.

 ## General Commands {#general_commands}